 Common Reasons for Yellow African Violet Leaves

 African violet leaves usually only live for about a year.
-It is a common trait for the older leaves to fade and turn yellow before they die and drop off, leaving room for new foliage.
-If the lower leaves are not the only ones turning yellow, it is time to investigate a few potential causes.
+It’s a common trait for the older leaves to fade and turn yellow before they die and drop off, leaving room for new foliage.
+If the lower leaves are not the only ones turning yellow, it’s time to investigate a few potential causes.
 Cultural care, lighting or disease may all be potential reasons for African violet leaves turning yellow.

 Water issues – One of the biggest explanations when African violet leaves are yellow is incorrect watering practices.
 The leaves don’t tolerate water directly on them, and the foliage will respond by developing yellow or bleached, necrotic spots or ring spot.

 When the water is warmer or colder than the leaf itself, the cells inside collapse and the leaf becomes discolored.
 There is no cure for the leaf, but you can avoid future damage by watering under the leaves.
 There are even special watering cans for African violets with longer stems to reach the soil surface under the foliage.
 You can also minimize damage by using room temperature water.

 Lighting – African violet plants don’t perform well in direct light and strong sun; however, they do need light to produce energy and form flowers.
 The best site is a southeast or west window.
 Place the plant 3 feet (91 cm.) away from the window for best light.

 Plants that are grown further inside the home or in an office under unnatural lighting will turn yellow on the edges.
 This is a signal that the plant isn’t getting sufficient light.
 Leaves will recover if you move the plant to a brighter location in indirect light.

 Fertilizing – Lack of food is another cause of African violet leaves turning yellow.
 The condition indicates the plant may need supplemental feeding to produce deep green, fuzzy leaves.
 Use a food prepared for African violets and dilute it according to the directions.